-48.113 Chemistry of Industrial Processes FL1T2
+48.113 Chemistry of Industrial Processes

-Prereauisite: 2.002A.
-Co- or prereauisites: 2.002B, 2.042C.
+Prerequisite: 2.102A.
+Co- or prerequisites: 2.102B, 2.102C.

-The production of inorganic industrial chemicals from the standpoint of the application of the basic principles of inorganic and physical chemistry (acid industries, alkali industries, industrial pases, electric furnace products, superphosphates, aluminium and glass); a study of some sections of the organic industrial chemical industry cellulose, industrial alcohols, formaldehyde, phenol, urea, phenolic and urea resins, acetic acid, polymers based on ethylene and acetylene, elastomers.
+The production of inorganic industrial chemicals from the standpoint of the application of the basic principles of inorganic and physical chemistry (acid industries, alkali industries, industrial gases, electric furnace products, superphosphates, aluminium and glass); a study of some sections of the organic industrial chemical industry-cellulose, industrial alcohols, formaldehyde, phenol, urea, phenolic and urea resins, acetic acid, polymers based on ethylene and acetylene, elastomers.
 Laboratory: students are required to attend lectures on Report Writing, carry out laboratory assignments and attend factory inspections at local and country centres as required.